sqlalchemy-filterset/sqlalchemy-filterset/README.md

 The key features are:

-* [X] Declaratively define filters.
+* [X] Declarative definition of filters.
-* [X] Keep all of your filters in one place, making it easier to maintain and change them as needed.
+* [X] Keeping all of your filters in one place, making it easier to maintain and change them as needed.
-* [X] Construct complex filtering conditions by combining multiple simple filters.
+* [X] Constructing complex filtering conditions by combining multiple simple filters.
-* [X] It offers a standard approach to writing database queries.
+* [X] Offer of a standard approach to writing database queries.
-* [X] Reduce code duplication by reusing the same filters in multiple places in your code.
+* [X] Reduction of code duplication by reusing the same filters in multiple places in your code.
 * [X] Sync and Async support of modern SQLAlchemy.

 ## Installation